Updated on January 15, 2026

 Then, make sure you analyze the potential and characteristics of this market by going to visit as often as possible.

 Are you considering the United States?
-Don’t forget that each state has its own requirements.
+Aside from the impact of customs tariffs, which must be analyzed, don’t forget that each state has its own requirements.

 4. Develop a strategy for this market